carolzbnbr/OnScreenSizeMarkup/README.md

 ```

-Also, for other devices like Android devices, here is the mapping based on the screen size:
+Also, for other screens sizes such as Android devices, here is the mapping based on the screen size:

 ```cs
   private static ScreenSizeInfo[] screenSizeCategories = new ScreenSizeInfo[]